-Field study is an essential element in the study of wildlife conservation, geography and environment, and anthropology.
+Field study is an essential element in the study of wildlife conservation.
 Participating in field trips and research projects brings your learning to life.

 On our Wildlife Conservation Programme, we currently run optional residential field courses within Kent, and also to Jersey and Costa Rica.